anufrievroman/calcure/README.md

 ### User arguments

-Calcure can be started in special mods using the following user arguments:
+Calcure can be started in special mods using various user arguments.
+Please refer [to this wiki page](https://github.com/anufrievroman/calcure/wiki/User-arguments) for the list of options.

-`-j` · Start on the journal page

-`-i` · Start using Persian calendar

-`-h` · Start on the help page

-`-p` · Start in the privacy mode (text is obfuscated as •••••)

-`-v` · Print the version and exit

-`--folder=FOLDERNAME` - Use datafiles (events and tasks) stored in a specific folder.
-For example, if you want to have separate databases for work and for personal things, you can start as:
-`calcure --folder=$HOME/.calcure/work` or `calcure --folder=$HOME/.calcure/personal`
-The same effect can also be achieved with the `--config` argument, as explained below.

-`--config=CONFIGFILE.ini` - Use specific config file instead of the default one.
-For example, if you want to separate not only datafiles, like in the previous example, but other settings too, you can run the program with alternative config as:

-`calcure --config=$HOME/.config/calcure/config2.ini`

-If the specified config file does not exist, it will be created with default settings.

 ## Key bindings

-Besides key bindings listed below, various vim-style key binding (`ZZ`, `ZQ` etc) and dedicated buttons (`home` etc) are supported as well.

-### General

-`space` · Switch between calendar and tasks

-`/` · Toggle split screen

-`*` · Toggle privacy mode

-`?` · Show keybindings

-`q` · quit

-### Calendar view

-`n`,`l`,`↓`  · Next month

-`p`,`k`,`↑` · Previous month

-`a` · Add an event

-`A` · Add a recurring event

-`h` · Mark/unmark an event as high priority

-`l` · Mark/unmark an event as low priority

-`d` · Delete an event

-`e` · Edit an event

-`m` · Move an event

-`.` · Toggle privacy of an event

-`g` · Go to selected day

-`C` · Import events from Calcurse

-`G` - return to current month

-### Tasks view

-`a` · Add a task

-`A` · Add a subtask

-`v` · Mark a task as done

-`V` · Mark all tasks as done

-`u` · Unmark a task

-`U` · Unmark all tasks

-`h` · Mark/unmark a task as important

-`H` · Mark/unmark all tasks as important

-`l` · Mark/unmark a task as low priority

-`L` · Mark/unmark all tasks as low priority

-`.` · Toggle privacy of a task

-`d` · Delete a task and all its subtasks

-`D` · Delete all tasks

-`t` · Start / pause timer for a task

-`T` · Remove a timer

-`m` · Move a task

-`s` · Toggle between task and subtask

-`e` · Edit a task

-`C` · Import tasks from Calcurse

-`W` · Import tasks from Taskwarrior
+List of all key bindings can be accessed [in the wiki](https://github.com/anufrievroman/calcure/wiki/Key-bindings) and via `?` key in the program.

-## Configuration
+## Settings

-On the first run, program will create a configuration file at `.config/calcure/config.ini`
+On the first run, program will create a configuration file at `.config/calcure/config.ini`.
 You can edit parameters and colors in the `config.ini` file.
-Example of the [config.ini file is here](https://github.com/anufrievroman/calcure/wiki/Default-config.ini).
-Explanations of all options are [available in the wiki](https://github.com/anufrievroman/calcure/wiki/Settings).
+An example of the [config.ini file is here](https://github.com/anufrievroman/calcure/wiki/Default-config.ini).
+Explanations of all settings are [in the wiki](https://github.com/anufrievroman/calcure/wiki/Settings).

 ## Troubleshooting